Advocates Not Liable Under Consumer Protection Act For Deficiency Of Services : Supreme Court

 The matter was argued by a battery of senior advocates contending that a lawyer is not just a mouthpiece for her client but is also an officer of the court.
 It was also stressed that a certain amount of immunity and independence is necessary for a lawyer while discharging his/ her duties as an Officer of the Court.

-The arguments ranged from the importance of an independent of bar so that a lawyer must be able to speak fearlessly without any binding contract to the possibility of parallel proceedings.
-One, the appeal from the suit and Second, the complaint, against the advocate, before the consumer forum.
+Arguments ranged from the importance of an independent bar so that a lawyer must be able to speak fearlessly without any binding contract to the possibility of parallel proceedings.
+One is an appeal from a suit, and the other is a complaint against an advocate before the consumer forum.

-Another argument that gathered the spotlight in the matter was how the medical profession was different from the legal one.
+Another argument that gathered the spotlight in this matter was how a medical profession was different from a legal one.
 This was in view of the Supreme Court judgment in Indian Medical Association v VP Shantha's (1995) 6 SCC 651, which held that healthcare services are covered under the Act.
 One of the attempts to win this argument was made while arguing that lawyers do not have control over the environment in which services are rendered.

-Senior Advocate V Giri who was appointed as an amicus curiae in the matter had also addressed the Bench at the last date of the hearing.
-Inter-alia, he had argued that once the lawyer, being the agent of his client, appears and acts on his behalf before the Court, then the same cannot be tantamount to a relationship between the service provider and service consumer.
+Senior Advocate V Giri, who was appointed as an amicus curiae in the matter, also addressed the Bench on the last date of hearing.
+He argued, inter alia, that once a lawyer, being an agent of his client, appears and acts on his behalf before the Court, then it cannot amount to a relationship between a service provider and a service consumer.

-Another crucial argument advanced by Giri was that the lawyers who are engaged to appear before the Courts of law or before different forums may have to be treated slightly differently from lawyers who are approached for their legal services like opinions, consultations, and drafting of agreements.
+Another crucial argument advanced by Giri was that lawyers who are engaged to appear before Courts of law or before different forums may have to be treated slightly differently from lawyers who are approached for their legal services, such as opinions, consultations, and drafting of agreements.

 Counsels for the Appellants: Senior Advocate Narender Hooda and Advocate Jasbir Malik for Bar of Indian Lawyers, Senior Advocate Jaideep Gupta for Supreme Court Advocates-on-Record Association, Senior advocate Guru Krishnakumar for the Bar Council of India, senior advocate Manoj Swarup, for Punjab and Haryana High Court Bar Association, Senior advocate Vikas Singh, Senior Advocate Ramakrishnan Viraraghavan for Bengaluru Bar Association